ubuntu/ubuntu-project-docs/docs/reference/exception-firmware-updates.rst

 The SRU should be done with a single process bug for this stable release exception, instead of individual bug reports for individual bug fixes.
-However, individual bugs may be referenced in the from the changelog but each of those bugs will need to independently verified and commented on for the SRU to be considered complete.
+However, individual bugs may be referenced in the changelog but each of those bugs will need to be independently verified and commented on for the SRU to be considered complete.